flutter/samples/add_to_app/android_view/README.md

 # android_view

-An example of an Android app integrating a Flutter add-to-app module at a view level.
+An example of an Android app that integrates a Flutter add-to-app module at a view level.
 For more information on how to use it, see the [README](../README.md) file located in the [/add_to_app](/add_to_app) directory of this repo.

 ## Getting Started